 3) Give them a voice

 One of the best ways to resource your team is to empower them to make decisions and give feedback to the organization.
-If you recruited team members who are good fits for the organization and trained them to follow procedures and understand mission and values, there should be no problem giving them the autonomy to act.
+If you recruit team members who are good fits for the organization and train them to follow procedures and understand the mission and values, there should be no problem giving them the autonomy to act.

 For more ideas on how to resource your team for success, read our How To: Series.